emberjs/rfcs/text/0637-customizable-test-setups.md

 in every test of that type.

-A common use-case is `ember-cli-mirage`, which provides a `setupMirage` function to be called after `setupAcceptanceTest`.
+A common use-case is `ember-cli-mirage`, which provides a `setupMirage` function to be called after `setupApplicationTest`.
 In a project using this, it can be necessary to remember to add that call to every test file.

 If it is necessary to add new setup to every test (for example, when adding a